 The two ways of claiming a deduction include:

-Standard deduction: Claiming a standard deduction represents the first, and probably easiest, way to claim a car insurance deduction on your taxes.
+- Standard deduction: Claiming a standard deduction is the first, and probably easiest, way to claim a car insurance deduction on your taxes.
 While easier, this deduction only takes into account the mileage driven, multiplying the number of business miles by a certain rate.
 It does not allow you to claim any part of your car insurance as adeduction.